mork-optimization/mork/docs/examples/stepbysteptspexample.md

 to detect possible problems, such as errors in the calculation of the objective function, or to detect weaknesses of the proposed methods.

-This can be easily done with MorK.
+This can be easily done with Mork.
 First, you have to look for a program/software to represent the solution you are generating.
-Particularly, in the case of the TSP, a solution of the problem represents a circular route, that cover a set of locations.
+Particularly, in the case of the TSP, a solution of the problem represents a circular route that cover a set of locations.

 A simple, easy and open source software to visualize graph is [Graphviz](https://graphviz.org/).
 Graph visualization is